George Clooney to receive Golden Globes' Cecil B. DeMille award

 Recent winners include actors Jodie Foster, Morgan Freeman and Robert De Niro, and directors Steven Spielberg and Martin Scorsese.

-( Story refiled with correction to take out the extra 'the' in front of 'Hollywood' in paragraph 2)
+(refiled to take out extra 'the' in front of 'Hollywood' in paragraph 2)

 (Reporting by Mary Milliken; Editing by Piya Sinha-Roy and Tom Brown)